lakeCoSTR/lakeCoSTR_colab/UserGuide_lakeCoSTR_colab.md

 __lakeCoSTR may not perform well at high latitudes__
  - there is currently no solar zenith angle cutoff employed in the lakeCoSTR tool: this may result in distortions of temperature estimates and location precision
  - solar zenith angle, as provided in the Landsat scene metadata is included in the output *.csv*

+__lake-specific Landsat-*in situ* comparisons are highly encouraged__
+ - the Landsat surface temperature product used in lakeCoSTR has not been widely tested across the world - comparisons between the Landsat surface temperature estiamtes and *in situ* data at a lake-by-lake scale are encouraged at this time

 ## Using lakeCoSTR